iov-one/weave/docs/design/permissions.rst

 .. literalinclude:: ../../x/sigs/tx.go
     :language: go
-    :lines: 9-21
+    :lines: 7-19

-It stores the matching permissions in the context under a secret key, and exposes an ``Authenticator`` that can be used to read this information.
+It stores the matching conditions in the context under a secret key, and exposes an ``Authenticator`` that can be used to read this information.